Guest Researcher banner

 • Graduate Aptitude Test in Engineering (GATE):

-• GATE scores are used for admission to postgraduate programs and recruitment by some PSUs.
+• GATE scores are used for admission to postgraduate programs in engineering, technology, and architecture.

 • Joint Entrance Screening Test (JEST):

-• A national-level exam for admission to Ph.D. programs in physics, theoretical computer science, and related fields.
+• A national-level entrance exam for admission to Ph.D. programs in physics, theoretical computer science, neuroscience, and related fields.

-• Council of Scientific and Industrial Research (CSIR) NET:
+• Council of Scientific and Industrial Research (CSIR) Fellowship:

 Exam NameExam Date